 For properties with a private water supply, housing quality checks need to consider the adequacy and wholesomeness of the supply.
 For properties where the supply is known to comply with the standards in the relevant regulations and there are no known issues with the supply running dry, the supply can be considered to be suitable.

-Councils should use local knowledge and any available information when considering the suitability of a supply and if there are concerns over the wholesomeness or adequacy of the supply then the property should not be considered as suitable for inclusion.
+Local authorities should use local knowledge and any available information when considering the suitability of a supply and if there are concerns over the wholesomeness or adequacy of the supply, then the property should not be considered as suitable for inclusion.